UNLV-SPFG/UNLV-SPFG.github.io/_team/rabago-ian.md

     <li> Circumbinary disks"
 ---

-Ian Rabago is a PhD student at the University of Nevada, Las Vegas.
+Ian Rabago was a PhD student at the University of Nevada, Las Vegas.
 He has been part of the SPFG as a graduate student since 2018.

-Working under [Prof. Zhaohuan Zhu](/team/zhu-zhaohuan/), Ian is currently researching the dynamics of protoplanetary disks, including kinetic signatures of planet formation and the structural evolution of circumbinary disks.
+Working under [Prof. Zhaohuan Zhu](/team/zhu-zhaohuan/), Ian researched the dynamics of protoplanetary disks, including kinetic signatures of planet formation and the structural evolution of circumbinary disks.